-- Use of NSAIDs in the management of coronavirus symptoms (how NSAIDs work).
+- Use of NSAIDs in the management of coronavirus symptoms (how NSAIDs work)

-- A possible explanation for the aggravating effect of NSAIDs on coronavirus infected patients.
+- A possible explanation for the aggravating effect of NSAIDs on coronavirus infected patients

-- The hypothesis behind the increased risk of coronavirus infection in patients taking ibuprofen and other NSAIDs.
+- The hypothesis behind the increased risk of coronavirus infection in patients taking Ibuprofen and other NSAIDs

-- WHO advice on taking ibuprofen for the management of coronavirus infection.
+- WHO advice on taking Ibuprofen for the management of coronavirus infection

-- NHS statement on coronavirus to clinical staff.
+- NHS statement on coronavirus to clinical staff

-Ibuprofen is the most used over the counter NSAID available in the UK, whereas naproxen is one of the most prescribed drugs in the UK and most prescribed NSAID.
+Ibuprofen is the most used over-the-counter NSAID available in the UK, whereas naproxen is one of the most prescribed drugs in the UK and most prescribed NSAID.
 Ibuprofen is the weakest anti-inflammatory drug from the NSAIDs class with a lower risk of side effects.
-Ibuprofen and other NSAIDS can be taken to:

 - Help with management of the pain